-The Instituto Buena Bista, Curacao Center for Contemporary Art, IBB, started in 2006 as an artists initiative with the goal to create a solid platform for art and art education.
-As an art institute that offers preparatory training for young talents, the IBB deals with all the aspects of art and art education that make a follow up to an art academy or creative schooling possible.
-The educational components don’t limit themselves to the students but also cover a broad area of the Curacao and Caribbean art towards the local society.
+The Instituto Buena Bista, Curaçao Center for Contemporary Art, IBB, started in 2006 as an artists initiative with the goal to create a solid platform for art and art education.
+As an art institute that offers preparatory training for young talent, the IBB deals with all the aspects of art and art education that make a follow-up to an art academy or creative schooling possible.
+The educational components do not limit themselves to the students but also cover a broad area of the Curaçao and Caribbean art towards the local society.